 Field Visit: If an organization meets initial charity: water vetting requirements, a visit of the program will be conducted by one or more charity: water team members.
 The goal of the vetting visit is to learn more about the potential partner organization and its WASH program.
 Following the vetting visit, we may request additional information to clarify or follow up on items from the trip before making a decision to pursue a partnership.

-Decision: The decision to move forward into the proposal negotiation phase is made by the charity: water team in New York based on the findings of the initial vetting interview and visit. charity: water has two funding cycles per year and availability of funds varies.
+Decision: The decision to move forward into the proposal negotiation phase is made by the charity: water team based on the findings of the initial vetting interview and visit. charity: water has two funding cycles per year and availability of funds varies.
 Because of this, there may be a lag between any stage of the vetting process and a final decision to move forward with a proposal.
 An organization seeking clarification around their status in the vetting process should reach out to their assigned charity: water point of contact.

 At any stage in the vetting process, activities from charity: water may terminate if there is no longer a need for new partnerships.